OfficialProtonDev/YT_Upload_Bot/README.md

 6. Do not touch your computer while the program runs.
 You should see your videos uploading.
 7. Wait for the program to finish and you're all done!

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## Community Based
-We are a community based nonprofit.
-We are always open to pull requests on any of our repos.
-You will always be given credit for all of your work.
-Depending on what you contribute, we will give you any revenue earned on your contributions 💰💰💰!

-**We are always looking for new Volunteers to join our Champions!
-If you have any ideas for videos or programs, let us know!**